Code-Institute-Submissions/anime_dashboard/README.md

     - Have removed 'Music' from the 'type' column.
 3. Next if you don't have mongo, install [MongoDb document database](https://www.mongodb.com/download-center#production).
 4. Once you have installed and configured mongo, upload anime.csv to mogodb with the following command ```mongoimport -d animeData -c anime --type csv --file anime.csv --headerline```
-4. You will need to have mongodb running in order to retrive data for the charts
+4. You will need to have mongodb running in order to retrieve data for the charts
 5. Run the anime_dashboard.py file and go to 127.0.0.1:5000 in your browser.